- Home

 4. Traditional

 If you’re drawn to timeless, classic designs, the traditional style might be for you.
-This design takes inspiration from the 18th and 19th centuries, and while historic European decor has a strong influence, there are often modern twists too.
+This design is inspired by the 18th and 19th centuries, and while historic European decor is a primary theme, it has some modern twists, too.

-It’s easy to use a traditional design as your base, and then inject plenty of personal touches to make it more unique.
+It’s easy to use a traditional design as a base, and then inject plenty of personal touches to make it more unique.

 Backdrops and colour palettes are usually simple yet rich, while the furniture is more elaborate.
 Think claw-footed tables, winged-backed chairs, and lavish Persian rugs.
 Traditional styles also tend to include furniture from Neoclassical, French Country, and Colonial styles – and antiques and art are often used to add warmth, personality, and intimacy.